Frequently Asked Questions

 I just turn my head when using a CLU?
 What is wrong with this technique?

 Research has clearly shown that you should look at the curing light tip (with eye protection) as you cure.
 Today’s lights are very focused and quick, so slight drifting of the tip of the curing light can cause the light beam to be in the wrong position and can cause the material to be under-cured.
 Unfortunately, many clinicians opt to look away from the light source while curing instead of using eye protection and observing while they cure.
 This has been cited as a major source of restoration failure and post-operative sensitivity.
-See our research articles for more information.
+See the research articles at ergocept.com for more information.

-Is The Orbiter more expensive than most other eye shields?
+Is The Orbiter® more expensive than most other eye shields?

 Many friction-fit/traditional oval eye shields crack and chip.
 Is The Orbiter® higher quality and less prone to break and chip?

 The weakest link in the design of the traditional oval shields tends to be the area of the filter surrounding the grommet that fits over the curing light.
 This is an area prone to breaking and shortens the life of this type of filter.
 Fortunately, the novel design of The Orbiter® places the grommet within a bearing which in turn is housed by a robust framework of acrylic that supports the filter.
 Under normal use, it is virtually impossible for the filter of The Orbiter® to break the way traditional, less-expensive filters often do.
+Furthermore, unlike other types of filters, The Orbiter® is sold with a 6-month warranty.
+More information is available at ergocept.com.